Music Theory & Solfege Course

 Free of charge for SMB violin students

-Participants are taught through the grades of the ABRSM Music Theory course and are also trained in visual note recognition (also known as "speed-reading"), which is the basis of solfege training.
+Participants are taught through the grades of the ABRSM Music Theory course and are also trained in visual note recognition (or "speed-reading"), which is the basis of solfege training, as well as aural note-recognition ("ear training").

 ABRSM Music Theory